Smart investment to give lower-income non-working mums more childcare subsidies

 According to previous media reports, the childcare subsidy was extended to non-working mothers from Jan 1, 2001.
 Before that, only working mothers received the subsidy.

-Over the years, MPs such as Mr Louis Ng and former nominated MP Anthea Ong have called for non-working mothers to receive the same amount of subsidies as working mums.
+Over the years, MPs such as Mr Louis Ng and former Nominated MP Anthea Ong have called for non-working mothers to receive the same amount of subsidies as working mums.

 In the latest parliamentary question on the issue in January 2024, Non-Constituency MP Leong Mun Wai asked about the rationale for not giving non-working mothers the same level of subsidy as working mothers.